gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/diversity_pluralism.md

 >
 > The distinctions between- and the assumptions behind the two styles as explained by Turkle and Papert are clear to me now, but they fail to take these independent learning tendencies into account in my opinion.
 >
-> * * *
->
 > ### Posted by DL
 >
 > I too wonder about the same question FG brought up: "are we perhaps subconsciously influenced by the dominant culture and model of interacting with computers - the 'male', traditional model?"
-It seems that perhaps our learning styles are dictated more by cultural norms than what's intrinsic in us (as females or males)...especially now, when society is becoming increasingly less gender-discriminating in terms of holding stereotypical views of what are acceptable behaviors and beliefs for men and women.
+It seems that perhaps our learning styles are dictated more by cultural norms than what's intrinsic in us (as females or males)…especially now, when society is becoming increasingly less gender-discriminating in terms of holding stereotypical views of what are acceptable behaviors and beliefs for men and women.
 I can't but feel that the Sherry Turkle and Seymour Papert article is a bit outdated in its arguments.
 >
-> * * *
->
 > ### Posted by JL
 >
 > VC brings up an interesting point in whether the LilyPad Arduino is just creating a "new computer culture for women."
 Why aren't more women interested in engineering and electronics?
 Is it that the practice is founded and developed in a hard style and therefore more accessible to men?
 Or is it just that females are more interested in other fields?
 >
 > Whatever it is, I do see the LilyPad Arduino as something that can help introduce electronics to females and reel them in.

-* * *

 ### Posted by MN